 THE DIARIES OF PAUL K LYONS

 I have written diary entries regularly since 1974.
 For a short while, when I was travelling, in 1974 and 1975, I tried to write an entry every day.
 For most of my life, however, I've written more freely, reflecting in retrospect on my actions and behaviour and thoughts, on average, over the years, probably about twice a week.
 From 1973 until 1987, I kept hand-written journals, usually in hard-back books.
-Since 1987, I've written most of my entries directly onto a computer.
-I do still hand-write journals when on holiday.
+Over time I have transcribed these onto a computer.
+Since 1989, I've written most of my entries directly onto a computer.
+I do still hand-write journals sometimes, when on holiday abroad.

-To date, I've transcribed - unedited - about half my hand-written journals onto computer files, and I am slowly editing these transcribed files to publish here.
-Each published file relates to a particular month.
+Each published file here relates to a particular month.
 Although these files are edited (and reduced), I am not making any changes to the originals, other than to remove errors, and make the text more accessible and/or readable.
+Between March 2004 and August 2007, I edited and net-published nearly 12 years of my past diaries (from 1973 to 1985), averaging about three months of diary time for every month of real time.
 This is a long-term project, but, in September 2007, I decided to suspend this process.
-Between March 2004 and August 2007, I edited and net-published nearly 12 years of my past diaries, averaging about three months of diary time for every month of real time.